lbalbi/big_data_datasets/README.md

 These contradictions can be directly ( a) ) or indirectly logically detectable ( b) ).

-Negative statements can also contribute to the existence of contradictions as long as they are a negation (through logical inference) of any other positive statement.
+As seen in examples 1 to 3 of the Table below, the existence of both positive and negative statements can also result in contradictions as long as they are mutual negations (either direct or through logical inference).
 Therefore, I also include datasets with negative statements in Section 2.

 ## Section 2 - Datasets